nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 This is not how a traditional odometer works.
 In a standard car, mileage is objective and independent of the driver’s habits—a mile is a mile.
 In Tesla’s case, the odometer is a software-driven variable that adjusts dynamically.

-## 3. Tesla Dealers Have the Ability to Set and Adjust the Vehicle’s Energy Efficiency
+<div style="text-align: center">## Tesla Dealers Have the Ability to Set and Adjust the Vehicle’s Energy Efficiency</div>

 Another key discovery in the patent reveals that Tesla’s factory or dealership can manually adjust a vehicle’s energy efficiency rating, which directly impacts how many miles are recorded on the odometer.